 The Railroad Trail

 Note: You really should have sturdy walking or hiking shoes to traverse the trails.
-A quality trekking stick would be advisable on the trails with loose gravel.
+A quality trekking stick would be advisable on trails with loose gravel.
 Remember to have a refillable water bottle to quench your thirst in the heat.

 Remarkable Owl Canyon Trail

-9. Hidden Gem See the Original Wild West
+9. Hidden Gem: See the Original Wild West

 Final Thoughts on our Electrifying Plunge into Historic Hoover Dam

 Today, the temperature is 117 degrees.
 If you plan to visit in the summer, expect higher temperatures and larger crowds.
 I’m thinking next time January through March may be a better time to visit the dam.
 Make memories: the history behind the dam is fascinating.
 There is more than just the dam to see.
 You could spend a few days here.
 However, if you are on a budgeted schedule, take the shorter tour of the Glen Canyon Recreational Area.
-The exciting Hoover Dam VIP tour is definitely an easy day trip from Las Vegas or on the trip to Grand Canyon National Park.
+The exciting Hoover Dam VIP tour is definitely a simple day trip from Las Vegas or on the trip to Grand Canyon National Park.

 Have you been to Hoover Dam?
-Did you take the tour, hike or kayak during your stay?
+Did you take the tour, hike, or kayak during your stay?
 We would love for you to share your thoughts in the comments below.